Amazon AWS (EC2)

 The skip_cost_warning

-property allows for supressing the message that the instance will not be covered within the AWS free-tier.
+property allows for suppressing the message that the instance will not be covered within the AWS free-tier.

 The default is false